Judge & Workshop Registration – Q&A

 What is this festival?

-What is the background you look for in judges?
+What is the background the festival is looking for in judges?

 What should I expect after I register?

 Upon clicking the submit button on the registration page, you should receive an automatic confirmation email.
-This email means you have officially been added to the general judges’ database for this year.
-You should receive a Judge’s Agreement through email within a week after registration.
+This email means you have officially been added to our database for this year.
+You should receive an Agreement through email within a week after registration.
 This is an Adobe Sign document sent by our department admin.
 Please take action to sign the agreement as soon as possible since it must be signed, initialed, and processed by the college prior to the festival date.
 Without the signed agreement on file with the college we cannot have you judge for us.

 Once the registration site closes, you will receive additional information such as a more detailed schedule of events and parking information.
 Anyone with outstanding paperwork will be personally emailed as the paperwork deadline approaches so that we don’t miss anyone.